MichaelIanCzech/SportClubsPoznan/README.txt

 Project might be published and used only under following conditions:
 1. Non commercian and non profit use only
-2. Clearly added information about authors with the link to the github.com repository
+2. Clearly added information about authors (Michal Czech and Szymon Wisniewski) with the link to the github.com repository

 Tiles by Leaflet-providers (https://github.com/leaflet-extras/leaflet-providers):
 Copyright (c) 2013 Leaflet Providers contributors All rights reserved.